-He took a few more large swallows to empty his bottle before signalled for another.
-He had once been told the barman’s name but didn’t care enough to try and it remember now.
+He took a few more large swallows to empty his bottle before signalling for another.
+He had once been told the barman’s name but didn’t care enough to try and remember it now.

-He looked up at the barman who had just put the fresh beer down and was only half paying attention so simply shrugged.
+He looked up at the barman who had just put the fresh beer down and was only half paying attention.

 The barman looked at Frank quizzically for a few moments then picked up a glass to polish.